Listeria: Frequently Asked Questions

 "How could I get listeriosis?"

 By eating ready-to-eat meats, poultry, seafood, and dairy products that are contaminated with L. monocytogenes.
-You can also get listeriosis by eating contaminated foods processed or packaged in unsanitary conditions or by eating vegetables that are contaminated from the soil or from manure used as fertilizer.
+You can also get listeriosis by eating contaminated foods processed or packaged in unsanitary conditions or by eating fruits and vegetables that are contaminated from the soil or from manure used as fertilizer.